-- DSB will continue to partner with Children and Youth with Sensory Impairments (CAYSI) to identify students who will benefit from Pre-ETS. - DSB will offer the annual Jump Start Camp both virtually and in person for students to gain valuable Work-Based Learning Experiences. - DSB will work with partners and resources to continue to identify additional service opportunities and programs for Students, such as the College Experience Camp to increase opportunities. - DSB's Transition Manager will meet quarterly with the state ESVI and ASBVI to identify students, opportunities, and needs for Pre-ETS services.
+- 1. DSB will continue to partner with Children and Youth with Sensory Impairments (CAYSI) to identify students who will benefit from Pre-ETS. - 2.
+DSB will offer the annual Jump Start Camp both virtually and in person for students to gain valuable Work-Based Learning Experiences. - 3.
+DSB will work with partners and resources to continue to identify additional service opportunities and programs for Students, such as the College Experience Camp to increase opportunities. - 4.
+DSB's Transition Manager will meet quarterly with the state ESVI and ASBVI to identify students, opportunities, and needs for Pre-ETS services.

 Evaluation of Progress PY22-23: DSB has Memorandum of Understandings (MOUs) in place with CAYSI and Helen Keller National Center to improve outreach and service availability to Students with a Disability (SWD).
 DSB offered the first College Experience Camp for SWD in July 2023 and is working with colleges to be able to expand this program to more locations and more students.
+All in person DSB summer camps were provided to VR eligible Students with a Disability, and DSB works with partners to ensure that a full experience is provided within the guidelines of allowable funding.
 DSB's Transition manager continues to meet regularly with ESVI and ASBVI staff.